 Another GOOD thing that happened in 2020 was the announcement that the Nisei Soldiers are finally going to have a U.S. postage stamp that commemorates their exceptional courage and bravery.
 It will highlight the slogan "GO FOR BROKE," and the stamp was designed by art director Antonio Alcalá.
-The USPS hasn't announced the date of release yet, but when the stamps are available, I suspect that will be purchasing them in large quantities, me included!
-Although the "GO FOR BROKE"
+The USPS hasn't announced the date of release yet, but when the stamps are available, I suspect that the Japanese American community will be purchasing them in large quantities, me included!